 Energy Performance Certificate

 You must have applied for one before you put your home on the market.
 Click here if you want to know more about Energy Performance Certificates.

 You will need to provide details of your mortgage lender in addition to your mortgage account number.
 Further, your conveyancer will also need the outstanding balance on your mortgage.
-For this, your conveyancer will request your mortgage lender for an exact mortgage statement.
+For this, your conveyancer will request your mortgage lender for an exact mortgage statement